Derma Roller (Microneedle) – Procedure, Benefit, Treatment & Cost

-A derma roller is a beauty device which is used for skin regeneration.
-It is effective in treating a number of skin conditions.
-It is made of a heavy duty plastic roller head which has about thousands of tiny needles on its surface.
+A derma roller is a medical grade micro-needling device which is used for skin regeneration.
+It is made of a heavy-duty plastic roller head which has about thousands of tiny needles on its surface.
 These needles are either made of stainless steel or titanium.
-Different rollers have different number of needles.
+Different rollers have a different number of needles.
 Ideally, there would be about 90 to 450 needles and the size of the needles would be between 0.25mm to 3mm.

-Before you go ahead and pick up a derma roller, you should know how to use it and what this treatment is all about.
-This treatment basically entails the needle-covered device which is gently rolled on your skin so that it can cover all the areas of the skin.
+A derma roller treatment basically entails the needle-covered device which is gently rolled on your skin so that it can cover all the areas of the skin.
 It is a cosmetic procedure which is less invasive and has hardly any downtime.
 When the needles gently penetrate your skin, it stimulates the flow of blood and acts as an exfoliator.
 You can think of it as a device used for massaging your skin.

-- Skin problems such as scars can be treated by using derma roller, as it helps in stimulating the elastin and collagen present in the skin
+- Skin problems such as scars can be treated by using a derma roller, as it helps in stimulating the elastin and collagen present in the skin.

 - The increase in the production of collagen and elastin is stimulated by derma roller which helps in smoothening out the wrinkles in a natural way.
-The time taken to see the positive results will depend upon the severity of your wrinkles
+The time is taken to see the positive results will depend upon the severity of your wrinkles.

-- Hyperpigmentation, mostly on the skin’s surface, can be treated by using derma roller for face.
-It helps by normalizing the melanocyte cells, skin peeling as well as easy absorption of any skin lightening product used topically
+- Hyperpigmentation, mostly on the skin’s surface, can be treated by using derma roller for the face.
+It helps by normalizing the melanocyte cells, skin peeling, as well as easy absorption of any skin lightening product, used topically.

-Below is a step-by-step instruction on how to use the derma roller face treatment
+Below is a step-by-step instruction on how to use the derma roller:

 - After you have covered the entire face, you can use plain water to wash your face.
 Make sure that your derma roller is also cleaned and disinfected.

-Since each of us have a different skin type, skin tone and skin condition, there is no exact time which can be set for you to see the results.
+Since each of us has a different skin type, skin tone, and skin condition, there is no exact time which can be set for you to see the results.
 However, you can see minute results on a weekly basis and you will definitely notice changes after about one to three months of using the derma tool.